ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 2. `ModelConvSBIdeep`: a deeper CNN with four convolutional layers.

 3. `ModelConvSBIshallow`: a shallower CNN with two convolutional layers.

-If you would like to design your own network architecture, you need to implement a new model class in `pypopsyn/learning/models` and import this model in the file `models.py`.

 Therefore, when using ModelConvSBI, the configuration file looks as follows: